edbefee3-3888-462a-9411-741b7e9eb54e/Faithful-32x32/README.md

 - Locked and Nautilus(Treasure) Map

 ### Credits
+- Vattic - Original Author of Faithful for Java Edition
-- Faithful Team - Original Faithful (Minecraft: Java Edition)
+- Faithful Team - Original Faithful for Java Edition
 - LukasPlaysGames - Original Author of Faithful Port for Bedrock Edition